MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/quick-enabled-sql-server.md

 Get started with [Azure Arc-enabled SQL Server](overview.md) to manage and govern your Windows and Linux SQL Server instances hosted across on-premises, edge, and multicloud environments.

 In this quickstart, you'll deploy and configure the Azure Connected Machine agent on a Windows or Linux machine hosted outside of Azure, so that it can be managed through Azure Arc-enabled servers.
-This article follows the pattern at [Quickstart: Connect hybrid machines with Azure Arc-enabled servers](/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).

 > [!TIP]
 > If you prefer to try out things in a sample/practice experience, get started quickly with [Azure Arc Jumpstart](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/).